KrabbenhoftLab/genome_annotation_pipeline/README.md

 To perform a step of the pipeline, run `./genome-annotation -s 1 -c config.txt`.
 Pipeline steps should be performed sequentially, except for steps 5 and 6, which can run simultaneously.

+Want to rerun part (or all) of the pipeline with different data or parameters?
+Simply copy the ANNOTATION_DIR, rename it, delete old results, and edit the `config.txt` file (ESPECIALLY THE ANNOTATION_DIR VARIABLES).
+Then rerun the pipeline within this new directory
+This is the best way to avoid accidentally overwriting your previous annotation files.